 On June 14, 2011, our Board approved amendments of our By-laws as required under the Affiliation Agreement.
 The amendments: (i) allow any member of the Total Group to call a meeting of stockholders for the sole purpose of considering and voting on a proposal to effect a Total Merger or a Transferee Merger (as defined in the Affiliation Agreement); (ii) provide that the number of directors of our Board shall be determined from time to time by resolution adopted by the affirmative vote of a majority of our entire Board at any regular or special meeting; and (iii) require, before the termination of the Affiliation Agreement, the approval of a majority of our independent directors to amend our By-laws so long as Total, together with the controlled subsidiaries of Total S.A., owns at least 30% of our voting securities as well as require, before the termination of the Affiliation Agreement, Total's written consent during the Total Stockholder Approval Period to amend the By-laws.
-In addition, in November 2011, our By-laws were amended to remove restrictions prohibiting stockholder consents in writing.
+In November 2011, our By-laws were amended to remove restrictions prohibiting stockholder consents in writing.
+On November 3, 2017, our By-laws were amended to provide that the designation of the office of president is not mandatory, in addition to effecting certain other minor clarifying changes for purposes of administrative ease and alignment with our current organization.

-The Credit Support Agreement, Amended and Restated Credit Support Agreement, Affiliation Agreement, Affiliation Agreement Guaranty, Research and Collaboration Agreement, Registration Rights Agreement, Rights Agreement Amendment, Second Rights Agreement Amendment and By-Law amendments, and amendments thereto, as described above are attached to, and more fully described in, our Form 8-Ks as filed with the SEC on May 2, 2011, June 7, 2011, June 15, 2011 and December 23, 2011, our Solicitation/Recommendation Statement on Form 14D-9 filed with the SEC on May 3, 2011, and our Form 10-Q as filed with the SEC on November 2, 2012.
+The Credit Support Agreement, Letter Agreement, Affiliation Agreement, Affiliation Agreement Guaranty, Research and Collaboration Agreement, Registration Rights Agreement, Rights Agreement Amendment, Second Rights Agreement Amendment and By-Law amendments, and amendments thereto, as described above, are attached to, and more fully described in, our Forms 8-K as filed with the SEC on May 2, 2011, June 7, 2011, June 15, 2011, December 23, 2011, May 9, 2017, and November 7, 2017, our Solicitation/Recommendation Statement on Form 14D-9 filed with the SEC on May 3, 2011, and our Forms 10-Q as filed with the SEC on November 2, 2012 and August 10, 2016.